MapRock/TimeMolecules/docs/Spring_2026_Update/readme.md

 # Time Molecules: Refresh and Major Update

-Since the publication of *Time Molecules*, I have continued developing the ideas, the implementation, and the supporting material around it.
+Since the publication of [*Time Molecules*](https://technicspub.com/time-molecules/), I have continued developing the ideas, the implementation, and the supporting material around it.
 This is not a new edition of the book, but it is more than minor cleanup.
-It is a meaningful refresh of the surrounding body of work.
+It is a meaningful refresh and expansion of the surrounding body of work.

 ## What has changed